Volunteer-led field project combines hiking, science and cuteness

 The Oregon Zoo is training volunteers ages 10 and up to seek out a species that's been called one of the "cutest endangered animals in the world."

-Cascades Pika Watch — a collaboration of organizations and individual pika researchers convened by the zoo — is now in its third year, and citizen scientists from around the region are invited to help.
-On Saturday, April 29, the zoo is offering a free crash course on how to identify pikas and take part in the project.
+Cascades Pika Watch — a collaboration of organizations and individual pika researchers convened by the zoo — is now in its fifth year, and citizen scientists from around the region are invited to help.
+On Wednesday, May 15 and Sunday, May 19, the zoo is offering free crash courses on how to identify pikas and take part in the project.
 Register and learn more here.

 American pikas — tiny mammals known for their distinctive, squeak-toy-like calls —typically live on mountain slopes at elevations above 6,000 feet.
 Though not currently protected under the Endangered Species Act, pikas' particular habitat and temperature requirements make the species vulnerable to global warming trends — and of special interest to biologists studying the effects of climate change.